INVESTOR TERMS AND CONDITIONS

 j) the Investment Agreement that the Company will enter into with the Custodian on completion of the Fund Raising; and the Articles or, as the case may be, the form of Articles of Association that will be adopted on completion of the Fund Raising (which will set out in detail the rights attaching to shares issued to Investors).

 4. CC’s review of a Posting.
-CC will perform a limited review each Posting before Investors are able to review it.
+CC will perform a limited review of each Posting before Investors are able to review it.
 Such review will focus on the technical merits of the Company’s scientific project and of their business plan.
 CC will ask the Company to disclose any information on matters that could be detrimental to Investors.
 However, for this review CC will rely on the Company acting honestly and with reasonable care.
 The Posting may also include opinions and forward-looking statements by the Company that are not possible to verify.

 5. No recommendation.
 An Investor shall not take CC’s approval of a Company to publish a Posting as any form of recommendation to invest in a Company nor as to the merits of the Company’s business or its likelihood of success.
-Any decision to invest in the Company shall be the Investor’s, either on their own or based on the advise that they may obtain independently from CC or the Custodian.
+Any decision to invest in the Company shall be the Investor’s, either on their own or based on that they may obtain independently from CC or the Custodian.

 6. Terms of the investment agreement.
 Although, in most cases, an Investor will not be a party to the investment agreement, an Investor will be able to see the agreement either as part of the Posting, or at a later stage before the completion and execution of the investment.
 In any event, the investment agreement may contain, amongst other provisions, some or all of the following provisions: